 Portugal is one of Europe’s hidden gems.
 Finding beautiful vistas in Portugal is easy, but if you are looking for a bit more guidance as to where you would want to start your Portugal road trip, consider some of these top destinations.

 Tucked into the Western edge of Spain, it is a country that shares a magnificent coastline with the Atlantic Ocean, with rock cliffs that were once thought by Europeans to be the end of the world.

-It also has a lush wine region and the snow capped mountain Serra da Estrela.
-Because of this, Portugal is an incredible destination for a road trip in Europe.
+It also has a lush wine region and the snow-capped mountain Serra da Estrela.
+Because of this, Portugal is an incredible destination for a road trip to Europe.

 Estoril is a resort community on the Atlantic Ocean located not very far from the Portuguese capital of Lisbon.
 This beautiful seaside spot has been the destination for the rich, famous and royal for centuries in Portugal, which just goes to show how truly beautiful the region is.

 After spending a few hours or a few days relaxing among the crashing waves, jump back in the car and head to Cabo da Roca, which has the distinction of being the Westernmost point on the European Mainland.